OPAN and Elder Abuse

 An investment in building capacity in the areas of supported decision making and understanding and responding to elder abuse in rural and remote areas is also being supported through new projects.
 These identified needs have been recognised as significant national issues in the recent Australian Law Reform Commission report https://www.alrc.gov.au/publications/elder-abuse- report.
 The projects aim to address these issues to reduce their impact on Australia’s vulnerable elderly.

-OPAN is committed to continue to work on elder abuse prevention activities and hopes new funding may become available from mid-2018 to further support the aim of addressing this national crisis.
+OPAN is committed to continue to work on elder abuse prevention activities now that the Minister for Aged Care has provided further funding to support OPAN in addressing this national crisis.